Welcome to the Task builder 'How To'

 You can see an example of performance branching using multiple spreadsheets here

 Example 2: Streamline your testing

 Some of your tasks may have many trials, or multiple different sections.
-You may wish to make minor semantic or layour changes which you want to preview and test.
-However sitting through all your task time and time again can become tiresome and a waste of valuable time.
+You may wish to make minor semantic or layout changes and will then want to preview and test these changes.

 Using multiple spreadsheets for testing purposes can help to streamline your testing and reduce the time taken to review and make changes.
 Here are some tips and tricks we recommend to help streamline your own task testing: